vittorioexp/coffevo-nestjs-project/README.md

 Branches
 ---

-This repository has two branches: main and mongodb.
+This repository has two branches: `main` and `mongodb`.

-The main branch covers the following topics:
+The `main` branch covers the following topics:

 - Creating a REST API application
 - PostgreSQL with TypeORM